 EcoWisdom has trained Recreation Therapy students at Canadore College in how to offer accessible and virtual nature therapy programs.
 This was part of the Outdoor and Adventure Recreation course.

-EcoWisdom collaborates with Dr. Kristen McEwan of the University of Derby’s School of Health, Psychology and Social Care who has led quantitative and qualitative research studies to investigate the impacts of EcoWisdom’s Accessible Nature Wellbeing Program on participants with mobility impairment and/or low energy.
+EcoWisdom collaborates with Dr. Kristen McEwan of the University of Derby’s School of Health, Psychology and Social Care, who has led quantitative and qualitative research studies to investigate the impacts of EcoWisdom’s Accessible Nature Wellbeing Program on participants with mobility impairment and/or low energy.

-In collaboration with EcoWisdom and under the supervision of Dr. Kirsten McEwan, Jacob Van Haaften, has undertaken data analysis and research dissemination related
+In collaboration with EcoWisdom and under the supervision of Dr. Kirsten McEwan, Jacob Van Haaften has undertaken data analysis and research dissemination related

 to the study of EcoWisdom program impacts on disabled participants.
 Jacob is a doctoral student in the Clinical Psychology Program at Dalhousie University.